Neuropathy

 Neuropathy pain can be treated with everyday painkillers, such as paracetamol or aspirin.

-If paracetamol and aspirin are not effective at relieving the pain, there are other treatments available which target nerve pain.
+If paracetamol and aspirin are not effective at relieving the pain, there are other treatments available that target nerve pain.

 Amitriptyline and Duloxetine are antidepressants which are also used to treat nerve pain.
 They are only available on prescription in the UK.